Megwana/open_road/README.md

 - The user is able to create a user account.
 Which links to the following point below:
 - The ability to share their own experiences via writing their own blog or commenting on another post.

+Due to the site being able towards a younger audience who often browse on mobile devices; I will use bootstrap elements to customise and create a responsive site.
+Often young people are looking for a memory building experience with friends/ loved ones or finding themselves in a solo experience; which road trips can offer.

 ### User Stories

 ### Scope
 ### Structure
 #### Skeleton